Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/pg/Project・Package_configuration.md

 | 6                 | Identifier representing function   | login, project, etc         |

 For identifiers representing modules in the fifth hierarchy, use an identifier that represents either common or processing architectures.
-Under the common package are the underlying components used by the processing architectures and then places a subsystem-wide's common component too.
+Under the common package are the base components used by the processing architectures and then places a subsystem-wide's common component too.
 The common project may have Subsystem-wide components like a common package.
 Place it in the common project when referencing it from other subsystems or processing architectures.
 System-wide components within Subsystem-wide components that are used only within a project of one processing architectures are placed in the common package within that project.